 Many EU citizens who lose income as a result of the COVID-19 pandemic will face a minimal social safety net.
-Significant numbers of EU citizens struggling with living costs may not be eligible for housing assistance or benefits such as Universal Credit, because those who have not yet secured 'settled status' will need to prove an alternative 'right to reside' as part of the Habitual Residence Test for accessing such benefits and support.
+Significant numbers of EU citizens struggling with living costs may not be eligible for housing

-EU citizens may be at risk of becoming a significant part of the NRPF cohort in the medium to long term (Sumption and Kone 2018 and Sumption and Fernandez-Reino 2020.)
+EU citizens may be at risk of becoming a significant part of the NRPF cohort in the medium to long term.
+(Sumption and Kone 2018.)